Numigi/odoo-project-addons/project_remaining_hours_update/README.rst

 -------------------
 The remaining hours history can be accessed globally for all projects / tasks.

-This list is available from ``Project / Report / Remaining Hours``.
+This list is available from ``Project / Reporting / Task Remaining Hours``.

 .. image:: static/description/global_history_list.png